Nestremis/task-redux/README.md

-Classical task list made with REACT and Redux Toolkit.
+#Task list made with React and Redux Toolkit.

+Use input to enter the name of the task.
+A ticket will appear which can be marked/unmarked by checkbox or completely remove the item.

 Application is fully responsive.